Skip to main content

 Pelješac red wines are built for lamb.
 The combination of Plavac Mali (high tannin, dark fruit, garrigue herbs) and Dalmatian lamb peka (rich, fatty, aromatic) is one of the great food-and-wine pairings of the Mediterranean.
 Aged cheeses — particularly paški sir — are excellent.
 Grilled meats, pašticada (Dubrovnik braised beef), and the region’s cured pršut all work.

 For lighter dishes, the softer Postup and the young, fruity Plavac Mali roséses work better than the full Dingač.
-The Mali Ston oysters at the entrance to the peninsula traditionally call for a white wine — see the Korčula wine guide for the right glass.
+The Mali Ston oysters at the entrance to the peninsula traditionally call for a white wine — see the Korčula wine guide for the right glass, and the Mali Ston oysters guide for where to eat them fresh from the channel.

 The broader South Dalmatian wine route